Justicia (plant): Description

+Selected species

+915 species are accepted.
 Selected species include:

 J. brandegeeana (formerly Beloperone guttata, commonly called shrimp plant) is native to Mexico.
 It is hardy to −4 °C, but often recovers in the spring after freezing back in USDA Plant Zone 8a.
 J. carnea (formerly Jacobinia carnea, common names including Brazilian plume flower, flamingo flower, and jacobinia) is native to South America in southern Brazil, Paraguay, and northern Argentina.
 It is hardy to −2 °C but often recovers in the spring after freezing back in USDA Plant Zone 8a.
 J. procumbens is a procumbent herb with angular stems, swollen at the nodes, with small, ovate leaves; small, purple flowers in terminal spikes; inserted didynamous stamens; and shortly bilobed stigmata.